+Science and Mathematics

-Science and mathematics Engineering is underpinned by science and mathematics, and other associated disciplines, as defined by the relevant professional engineering institution(s).
-On graduation you will have achieved: SM7 A comprehensive understanding of the relevant scientific principles of aerodynamics and computation SM8 A critical awareness of current problems and/or new insights most of which is at, or informed by, the forefront of aerodynamic and computation SM9 Understanding of concepts relevant to aerodynamics and computation, some from outside engineering, and the ability to evaluate them critically and to apply them effectively, including in engineering projects intellectual challenges and can be used to integrate all engineering understanding, knowledge and skills to the solution of real and complex problems.
-On graduation you will have the knowledge, understanding and skills to: D9 Knowledge, understanding and skills to work with information that may be incomplete or uncertain, quantify the effect of this on the design and, where appropriate, use theory or experimental research to mitigate deficiencies D10 Knowledge and comprehensive understanding of design processes and methodologies and the ability to apply and adapt them in unfamiliar situations
+Engineering is underpinned by science and mathematics, and other associated disciplines, as defined by the relevant professional engineering institution(s).
+On graduation you will have achieved:

+- SM7.
+A comprehensive understanding of the relevant scientific principles of aerodynamics and computation. - SM8.
+A critical awareness of current problems and/or new insights most of which is at, or informed by, the forefront of aerodynamic and computation. - SM9.
+Understanding of concepts relevant to aerodynamics and computation, some from outside engineering, and the ability to evaluate them critically and to apply them effectively, including in engineering projects.